 § 430-10.
 Residential development plans.

 A. Site work prohibited before approval of a plan.
-No work, including but not limited to, brush removal, tree cutting, and grading, shall be done on a development site until a definitive subdivision plan has been approved by the Planning Board.
+No work, including, but not limited to, brush removal, tree cutting, and grading, shall be done on a development site until a definitive subdivision plan has been approved by the Planning Board.
 Should a subdivision plan not be required for the project, site plan review and approval is required.
 Cutting of vegetation necessary for surveys and soil testing is permitted.

 B. Phased project.
 It will not be necessary to complete a residential development as a single project.
 A developer with substantial land who only wishes to develop part of the land may submit only the required sketch plan showing the whole of the eventual development.
 The wetlands should be flagged.
 The site visit will be required.
 The open space to be preserved must be agreed upon.
-Thereafter the houses and lots may be tentatively located.
+Thereafter, the houses and lots may be tentatively located.
 When additional phases are undertaken, these steps will not have to be repeated.
 Once these steps are accomplished, the applicant may file a subdivision plan that shows only the part of the project he intends to complete in the first phase.
 A suitable road must be located.
 If only three or fewer dwelling units are proposed, this may be initially built as a driveway or common driveway.
 When additional phase(s) are proposed, any road built as a driveway or common driveway must be upgraded to regular subdivision standards.
 Similarly, underground utilities and stormwater controls may initially be built only for the road and units being developed but must be upgraded, if necessary, should additional phases extend the project.

 C. Required steps in the process.
-This section is only an outline of the required steps.
-More detailed requirements are provided in the sections that follow.
+This subsection is only an outline of the required steps.
+More detailed requirements are provided in the subsections that follow.

 (1) Prepare a plan to scale showing the whole site, boundaries, wetlands and other significant features and submit it to the Planning Board.